Emerge-Lab/gpudrive/README.md

 ============================

 This is an example RL environment simulator built on the [Madrona Engine](https://madrona-engine.github.io).
-The goal of this repository is to demonstrate how to use Madrona's ECS APIs and how to interface with the engine's rigid body physics and rendering functionality.
+The goal of this repository is to provide a simple reference that demonstrates how to use Madrona's ECS APIs and how to interface with the engine's rigid body physics and rendering functionality.
-Additionally, to demonstrate how to integrate the simulator with python training code, we show how to connect the simulator up to a PyTorch PPO training loop.
-We provide a simple training script that performs end-to-end agent training using PPO.
+This example also demonstrates how to integrate the simulator with python code for evaluating agent polices and/or policy learning.
+(In this case, the external learning code is a PyTorch PPO training loop.)
+We also provide a simple training script that performs end-to-end agent training, so readers with a fast GPU should be able to train useful policies in minutes.

 If you're interested in using Madrona to implement a high-performance batch simulator for a new environment or RL training task, we highly recommend forking this repo and adding/removing code as needed, rather than starting from scratch.
 This will ensure the build system and backends are setup correctly.

 The Environment and Learning Task
 --------------

-As shown below, the simulator randomly creates a set of 3 rooms where agents need to step on buttons and pull blocks to open a door and advance to the next room.
-Agents are rewarded based on their total progress along the length of the level.
+As shown below, the simulated environment is a 3D environment consisting of two agents and a row of three rooms.
+All agents start in the first room, and must navigate to as many new rooms as possible.
+The agents must step on buttons or push movable blocks over buttons to trigger the opening of doors that lead to new rooms.
+Agents are rewarded based on their progress along the length of the level.

 [SMALL VIDEO CLIP HERE]

+All agents use the same policy.

+The inputs to the policy are:
+ * TODO: XXXXXXX

+The outputs of the policy (the agents' action space) are:
+ * TODO: XXXXXXX

+Overall the "full simulator" contains logic for three major concerns:
+* Procedurally generating a random 3D environment for each episode.
+* Time stepping the environment, which includes executing rigid body physics and evaluating game logic in response to agent actions.
+* Generating agent observations from the state of the environment, which are communicated as PyTorch tensors to external policy evaluation or learning code.

 Build Instructions
 --------